skyde/Interaction/README.md

 # Interaction

+Goal is ability to control the computer fully without taking hands off of the keyboard, as well as being as ergonomic as possible.
+This was achieved for the most part, except for some use cases (ie. FPS games)

-I have a custom input system setup into my computer using a combination of eye tracking, footpedals and macros on a keyboard.
-I injured my wrist for a while back and wanted to make an input system that put the least stress on my body.
+The input system uses a combination of eye tracking, footpedals and keyboard macros.

-Took about 3 months total of tweaking, but this was the result.
+Original impetus to create this was an injured wrist, but turns out it's also very comfortable for day to day use.

-# Keyboard Layout
+# Keyboard

+One of the main things to improve ease of input is to avoid 'chords' when inputting into the computer.

-Layout I use for my Kinesis keyboard
+This is the layout I use for my Kinesis keyboard:

 ![kinesis layout](images/kinesis%20layout.png?raw=true)
 ![kinesis layout alternate](images/kinesis%20layout%20alternate.png?raw=true)